-If you’re taking the party outside, Highwood’s National Picnic Table is the perfect home base for up to eight; it’s sturdy enough to support people and pies alike, and if your party grows, it’s a snap to move a few tables together to accommodate everyone.
+If you’re taking the party outside, Highwood’s Hometown Picnic Table is the perfect home base for up to eight; it’s sturdy enough to support people and pies alike, and if your party grows, it’s a snap to move a few tables together to accommodate everyone.

 Our Adirondack Coffee Table, meanwhile, gives you the ability to place drinks, side dishes, or desserts wherever they are most convenient.

 No one wants to be stuck in the kitchen more than necessary while guests are outside.
 This year, consider using your grill to take the cooking where the action is.
 Grilled vegetables are a favorite in the summer, so why not Thanksgiving?
 Give the cook a chance to socialize while moving the preparations along.
 For the truly daring, there are even online resources that will talk you through grilling a turkey.

 You want your holiday to be memorable, but not for the cold mashed potatoes.
 Food served outdoors will cool much more quickly than it would inside, so make sure to have insulated serving dishes (preferably covered) and maybe even insulated cups/glasses to keep hot things hot.

 If the temperature drops (as it’s sure to do as the day wears on), be prepared to make additional layers or even blankets available for your guests.
 Or better yet, move the party to the fire pit.